Creative Email Designs: Best Practices and Tips for Higher Conversions

 Sure, it’s important to include your existing branding colors in your design.
 You can also play around with other palettes and use the psychology of color to elicit certain emotions.

-• Black, white, and navy blue are associated with luxury and quality.
+• Black, white, and navy blue: These colors are associated with luxury and high quality.

-• Orange, yellow, and red are colors that invigorate and energize.
+• Orange, yellow, and red: These invigorating colors can energize and motivate action.

 You should also consider how contrasting color combinations can enhance your email design.
 For example, your key messages and CTA button should contrast with the background color so they stand out.